Ritacheta/Ritacheta/README.md

 <h2 align="center">Hello there👋</h2>

-<p align="center"> I am exploring Computer Science and Engineering(2019-23) at Jadavpur University, kolkata, India.
-I am a datascience enthusiast and passionate about cloud computing.
-Along with kaggling, I am working on some undergraduate research work mostly with image and text.
+<p align="center"> I am currently working at Deutsche Bank, Pune as a Technology Analyst.
+I have completed my Bachelor's in Computer Science and Engineering(2019-23) from Jadavpur University, Kolkata, India.
+I am a Datascience enthusiast and passionate about cloud computing.
 Looking forward to learn a lot. :smile:</p>

-### 🌱 What I’m currently

-- Working on some research works on AI/ML.
-- JU-Sense Team Member, for deploying data collection systems and analyszing data for public use (as a part of University Research work)
-- Utilising Kaggle to grow in datascience.

-### 👯 Looking to collaborate on:

-- Some interesting project on C, C++
-- on advance python applications
-- project on AI/ML

 ### 🔧 Skills: